JankMajesty/311_wk6_day1_er/README.md

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

-It is a bluye lined filled diamond which means that is is a NOT NULL simple attribute.
+It is a blue lined filled diamond which means that is is a NOT NULL simple attribute.

 3. How many foreign keys does the "payments" table have?
 How can you tell?

-The payments table has no foreign keys only a yellow primary key.
-I can tell because it only has one yellow key and I am looking at a chart on stackoverflow that tells me that yellow keys are just primary keys.
+The payments table has three foreign keys.
+I can tell because it only has one yellow key and I am looking at a chart on stackoverflow that tells me that filled and and unfilled red diamonds are foreign keys.

 ##### ER Diagram upload